 Japanese teapots are called Tetsu Kyusu in Japanese.
-These traditionally styled teapots are also lovely pieces to display on your kitchen shelf or bench.
-Teapots are also great for get-togethers and special events too.
-You can make great tasting tea and your guests will love your teapot.
+These traditionally styled teapots are lovely pieces to display on your kitchen shelf or bench.
+Teapots are great for get-togethers and special events too.
+You can make great tasting tea, and your guests will love your teapot.

 A good value

 For something that could last forever, a cast iron tea kettle is a great bargain.
-You can get a great top-of-the-line traditional cast iron teapot from Zensuke for less than $100.
-If you would like to know more about the benefits of cast iron you may want to have look at two other related articles on the site.
+You can get a top-of-the-line traditional cast-iron teapot from Zensuke for less than $100.
+If you would like to know more about the benefits of cast-iron, you may want to have a look at three other related articles on the site.